sgorgun/exceptions/README.md

 Open the [ThrowingArgument.cs](Exceptions/ThrowingArgument.cs) file, and navigate to the [CheckParameterAndThrowException1](Exceptions/ThrowingArgument.cs#L5) method.

-Add the code block to throw the _ArgumentException_ if _i_ argument is odd.
+Add the code block to throw the _ArgumentException_ when _i_ argument is odd.
 The exception's error message should be "i should not be odd.".

 1. Add the _if_ statement that tests if an _i_ is odd.
-To check if a number is odd use the [remainder operator %](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators) to compute the remainder after diving an _i_ by 2, and test if the operation result is not equal zero.
+To check if a number is odd use the [remainder operator %](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators) to compute the remainder after dividing an _i_ by 2, and test if the operation result is not equal zero.

 ```cs
 public static int CheckParameterAndThrowException1(int i)